temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 Using `proxyActivities`, imported from the Temporal TypeScript SDK, you can create a proxy object that allows users to call the Activity from within the Workflow as if it's a local function.
 For example, when you call the `sendWelcomeEmail` Activity now, you aren't calling the Activity directly.
 You are calling the proxy, which takes care of executing the Activity, managing automatic retries and other configurations you have made with the Activity.
 This abstraction allows the developer to focus on business logic without having to worry about the intricacies of distributed computing such as retries.
 You used `startToCloseTimeout` here to indicate the maximum time it should take for an Activity to execute, including retries.
 There are [other retry configurations](https://docs.temporal.io/develop/typescript/failure-detection#activity-timeouts) that you can add to your proxy object.

 Now that you have configured retries with your Activities, you can move onto writing the `subscriptionWorkflow`.
-Begin by defining your Workflow, defining a few constants you'll use later on, calling you `sendWelcomeEmail`, and then starting a Timer.
-Add the code into `workflows.ts` under your proxy Activities:
+The `subscriptionWorkflow` needs to include the following steps:

+1. Check if the subscription was canceled during the trial period.
+If so, you want to call your `sendCancellationEmailDuringTrialPeriod` Activity.

+2. If the subscription wasn't canceled during the trial period, you want to start billing the customer until you reach the max billing periods or the subscription is cancelled.

+3. If the subscription is cancelled or the billing period is complete during this time, you want to call your `sendSubscriptionFinishedEmail` Activity.

+4. Finally, if the subscription period is over and not canceled, notify the customer to buy a new subscription by calling the `sendSubscriptionOverEmail` Activity.
+Then return with a statement letting the subscription owner know that particular Workflow Execution is complete, and the total amount charged.

+Add the following code to your `subscriptionWorkflow` definition:

 ```ts
 export async function subscriptionWorkflow(